 The name comes from the men’s morning coat, which was designed to suit horseback riding.
 You can see a variety of different long-tailed and morning coats in the mid-19th-century image below:

 Like most formal dress codes, it started as a more casual option in the 1800s, but gradually became associated with formal events over the years.

-Today, men’s morning suits pose a particular challenge, since their horseback-friendly cuts must be impeccably tailored to not look awkward when you’re not on a horse.
+Today, men’s morning suits pose a particular challenge since their horseback-friendly cuts must be impeccably tailored to not look awkward when they’re not on a horse.
 But when done well, morning dress creates a sharp, formal look for both men and women.

 When to Dress in Morning Dress Attire

 Morning dress functions are rare, but it’s not impossible that you might find yourself at one.
 They include: